|

 Energy Policy: - Cogeneration Directive |

-INFORSE Recommendation The increase in cogeneration is an important element in increased energy efficiency.
-Thus, it is important that the Directive is implemented in a way, where it supports substantial capacity expansion of cogeneration and that it does it in a way that maximizes efficiency and emission reductions.
-It is proposed that: - The national implementation includes an open and participatory analysis of the national potential for high-efficiency cogeneration - The countries use the implementation of the Directive to establish stable conditions for investments in cogeneration that support an increase of cogeneration up to the full potential of high-efficiency cogeneration. - The countries set national targets for expansion of cogeneration, and include these targets in their climate and energy strategies. - Micro Combined Heat & Power stations (building-integrated CHP) should be evaluated as an efficiency measure for buildings on the same term as measures covered by the new Energy Performance of Buildings Directive. - Renewable energy based CHP (RE-CHP) should not be imposed efficiency limits, i.e. must not necessarily be high-efficiency cogeneration. - Taxes of heat from CHP must not be higher than taxes of waste heat from industry or condensing power plants.
+INFORSE Recommendation - The national implementation includes an open and participatory analysis of the national potential for high-efficiency cogeneration - The countries use the implementation of the Directive to establish stable conditions for investments in cogeneration that support an increase of cogeneration up to the full potential of high-efficiency cogeneration. - The countries set national targets for expansion of cogeneration, and include these targets in their climate and energy strategies. - Micro Combined Heat & Power stations (building-integrated CHP) should be evaluated as an efficiency measure for buildings on the same term as measures covered by the new Energy Performance of Buildings Directive. - Renewable energy based CHP (RE-CHP) should not be imposed efficiency limits, i.e. must not necessarily be high-efficiency cogeneration. - Taxes of heat from CHP must not be higher than taxes of waste heat from industry or condensing power plants.

 To remove current